 Water is an essential element for purification thus needed by worshippers to cleanse themselves prior to performing religious rites.
-The proposed project will provide water points in worship centers in all the communities which will enhance access to potable water to fulfill religious functions.
+The proposed project will

 (v) Employment Opportunities:

 Employment opportunities will arise due to increased recruitment of local labour (both skilled and unskilled) during the execution of the planned work activities.
 This will provide additional sources of income for locals and improve livelihood.